dtorresxp/odoo-guides/README.md

 # &#x03C8;Code Brief

-This is the basic expanation about &#x03C8;Code, whos only purpose is to indicate all necesary steps in a known right order and to help finding the place on screen where the step must be done:
+This is the basic expanation about &#x03C8;Code, whos only purpose is to indicate all necesary steps in a known right order and to help finding the place on screen where the step has to be done:
 - The main component of the &#x03C8;Code is _STEP_, some atomic task to do in the screen.
 - Every step is sepparated from others by the _PIPE_ character |.
 - Related steps tend to be in the same _ROW_, unless there are so many and needs to break in several rows.